 SAVENCIA is an international family-owned food group.
-SAVENCIA actively pursues a strategy of creating value from differentiating its products and specialty brands.
+SAVENCIA actively pursues a strategy of creating value from product differentiation and specialty brands.

 Empowered by its mission of "Leading the way to better food" and its Oxygen CSR plan, the Group is committed to championing sustainable business practices that respect both people and the planet.